andrin187/DataDrivenInsights-CompetitiveGaming/Data Analysis .md

 The plot supports the findings.
 Since the correlation is positive, there is a slight upward trend but the line of best fit is relatively flat considering the correlation is weak, almost 0, with data points fairly dispersed.

 ***
-## 📌 What Traits Distinguish Champion Win Rates?
+## 📌 Champion Scores Relationship with Win % ?

 High `Tier` champions are expected to have higher `Win %`.
 Let's check if this is true: